-&lt;sup>11 Y Combinator Interview at 13:00.
+20 Y Combinator Interview at 13:00.

-56. Yet on August 3, 2018-the very next day-Lambda's executive leadership team reprimanded Lambda's Director of Career Readiness for poor job placement rate performance, sending her an "Employee Corrective Action Form."
+44. On August 3, 2018-the very next day-Lambda's Director of Career Readiness received an "Employee Corrective Action Form" from Lambda's executive leadership, reprimanding her for poor job placement performance.
 The form stated that the employee's "performance in recent months has not met the expectations for the Career Coach/Director of Career Readiness role at Lambda School.
 Overall placement numbers are low and the time to placement is much higher than desired."

-57. The Corrective Action Form continued:
+45. The Corrective Action Form continued: